markusressel/sunix-ledstrip-controller-client/README.rst

 Make it a rainbow (changing colors)
 -----------------------------------

 Now to the fun part.
-The RGB values and the WW (warm white) value can be adjusted separately (while keeping the other value) or both at the same time.
+The RGB values and the WW (warm white and cold white) value can be adjusted separately (while keeping the other value) or both at the same time.

 All values have a valid range of :code:`0` to :code:`255`.